gmjelle/wandererjs/docs/content/en/index.md

 When it comes to the commercial offerings, the price is way too steep for individual developers, or small companies just starting out.
 So while they are very feature rich, they're simply not an option.
 On the other hand, open source libraries are generally lacking core features and come out of the box looking quite ugly.

-I intend on turning Wanderer.js into a hybrid of these two options.
-Creating a feature rich, user onboarding library (that's not just tooltips) that also looks nice right off the bat.
+My first step is turning WandererJS into a hybrid of these two options.
+Creating a feature rich, user onboarding library that also looks nice right off the bat.

+My final vision is to turn WandererJS into the only product adoption library you'll ever need!